digitalservicebund/digitalcheck-apps/doc/adr/0003-use-typescript.md

 ## Decision

-We will use TypeScript for developing the web application.
+We will use TypeScript for developing the web applications.

-We will use a template that includes TypeScript support for React (see [ADR-0003](/doc/adr/0003-use-react.md)) to set up the project and integrate type checking into the build process.

 ## Consequences